-*Some links are affiliate links, see disclosure below for more information*
+*Some links are affiliate links; see disclosure below for more information*

 Each year looks different as we learn and grow as a family, and we are in different ages and stages.
-Today I wanted to share what we are doing this year in case you were looking for some fun ideas for your family.
+Today I wanted to share what we are doing this year if you were looking for some fun ideas for your family.
 We have four children ages three to fifteen, and it will look a bit different for each child.

 Family Christmas Studies